ImageMagick/Usage-Markdown/filter/index.md

 You can control the Gaussian Filter directly using a a special expert option "`-define filter:sigma={value}`" to specify the actual 'sigma' value of the Gaussian curve.

 By default this value is '`0.5`' which is also the same size as the [Box Filter](#box).
-In many ways you can regard a Gaussian Filter as essentially a 'blurred box'.
+In many ways, you can regard a Gaussian Filter as essentially a 'blurred box'.

 This expert option was added to allow for the creation of very very small Gaussian Blurs, without reducing the [Filter's Support](#support) range (see below).

-However increasing the 'sigma' could cause the filter to become clipped.
+However, increasing the 'sigma' could cause the filter to become clipped.
-As such when increasing the 'sigma' value the default 'support' (`2.0`), to also be increased by a similar amount. this only happens on increases in the default 'sigma' value.
+As such, when increasing the 'sigma' value, the default 'support' (`2.0`) is also increased by a similar amount.
+This only happens on increases in the default 'sigma' value.
 The [Support Expert Setting](#support) can be used to override, but it is typically not necessary.

 > ![](../img_www/reminder.gif)![](../img_www/space.gif)
+> :REMINDER:
 > The '`filter:sigma`' expert option only works for the [Gaussian Filter](#gaussian).
-> No other filters are effected by this expert control.
+> No other filters are affected by this expert control.
 >
-> A more generalized control, for other filters can be achieved using [Blur Filter Expert Control](#blur) which we will look at later.
+> A more generalized control, for other filters, can be achieved using [Blur Filter Expert Control](#blur) which we will look at later.

 #### Other Gaussian-like Filters {#gaussian_other}

 [![\[IM Output\]](graph_gaussian.gif)](graph_gaussian.jpg)

-If you study the comparative graphs to the right you will see that '**`Quadratic`**' filter as well as the slightly more complex '**`Spline`**' filter follow the weighting curve of the '`Gaussian`' filter quite well.
+If you study the comparative graphs to the right, you will see that '**`Quadratic`**' filter as well as the slightly more complex '**`Spline`**' filter follow the weighting curve of the '`Gaussian`' filter quite well.
-And being polynomial functions they are also a lot faster to calculate, which was why they were originally invented.
+And, being polynomial functions, they are also a lot faster to calculate, which was why they were originally invented.

 While '`Quadratic`' is very slightly more blurry than the [Gaussian Filter](#gaussian), the '`Spline`' filter is even more blurry, with an equivalent [Sigma](#sigma) setting of approximately '`0.65`'.
 This makes a '`Spline`' filter the most blurry filter provided without modifications.

 Examining the graphs you will see that like the [Gaussian Filter](#gaussian) and unlike [Interpolation Filters](#interpolate_other) they have a non-zero value at a distance of 1.0 from the sampling point.
 This causes the nearby pixels to merge their colors, and is the cause of the blurring you see.
-The '`Spline`' filter having the highest value at the 1.0 distance producing the largest amount of blurring in any resized (or distorted) image.
+The '`Spline`' filter, having the highest value at the 1.0 pixel distance, produces the largest amount of blurring in any resized (or distorted) image.

 This extra blurriness removes the last of any 'blocking' effects that may be present in large scale enlargements.
 And could be used with a [Sharpen Resized Images](../resize/#resize_unsharp) technique to enlarge line drawing with very little 'staircase effects' in the results.

 The '**`Mitchell`**' filter is also shown in the comparison graph.
 This filter also has a some blurring at the 1.0 distance from the sampling point, which also makes this filter slightly blurry, much like the other filters we have seen.
-However it also has some negative weighting in its curve, which while producing [ringing](#ringing) effects (see [Window Sinc Filters](#windowed) later), offsets that bluriness near sharp edges.
+However, it also has some negative weighting in its curve, which while producing [ringing](#ringing) effects (see [Window Sinc Filters](#windowed) later), offsets that bluriness near sharp edges.

 ### Filter Support Expert Control {#support}

 The Gaussian filter is known as a IIR (Infinite Impulse Response) filter, which simply means that the response 'curve' it uses never reaches zero.
 That is, no matter how far away from the sampling point you get, you will still have some non-zero contribution to the result from very distant pixels.

-In mathematical terms this is actually a good thing, as it means the result is much more mathematically perfect.
+In mathematical terms, this is actually a good thing, as it means the result is much more mathematically perfect.
-In practical application it is very bad, as a infinite filter requires you to use a weighted average of every pixel in the original image, to generate each and every new pixel in the destination image.
+In practical application it is very bad, as an infinite filter requires you to use a weighted average of every pixel in the original image, to generate each and every new pixel in the destination image.
-That means that large images would take a very very long time to resize perfectly using this filter.
+That means that large images would take a very, very long time to resize perfectly using this filter.

-However for the '`Gaussian`' filter anything beyond a range of about 2 pixels (4 times its default 'sigma' setting) from the sampling point will generally produce very little effect in terms of the final result, and as such can be generally be ignored.
+However, for the '`Gaussian`' filter anything beyond a range of about 2 pixels (4 times its default 'sigma' setting) from the sampling point will generally produce very little effect in terms of the final result, and as such can generally be ignored.
 Even 3 times the sigma is generally regarded as reasonable.
 This range is known as the filter's '*support window*' and is the program's practical limit for the filter.
 [![\[IM Output\]](graph_gaussian_support.gif)](graph_gaussian_support.jpg)

 If you really want, you can change the 'support' of a filter using the special expert setting "`-define filter:support={value}`".

-For example here I resize a image with a single pixel using the smaller support value of 1.25 (see the [resulting graph](graph_gaussian_support.jpg) right).
+For example, here I resize an image with a single pixel using the smaller support value of 1.25 (see the [resulting graph](graph_gaussian_support.jpg) right).

 ~~~
 convert pattern:gray5 -crop 5x1+0+3 +repage pixel_5.gif